akashrao96/React.js-Projects/Todo's App/README.md

 # React Todos App

 Todo's app is a simple todo list that makes it easy to keep your entire day's work organized.
-Just type in simple tasks on the day that needs done, and that's it.
+Just type in simple tasks on the day that needs to be done, and that's it.

 This project template was built with [Create React App](https://github.com/facebookincubator/create-react-app), which provides a simple way to start React projects with no build configuration needed.